- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Fix 2.
 Format RAW Seagate External Hard Drive to NTFS

-- Note that formatting will cause DATA LOSS on your hard drive, if you need the data, then data recovery is necessary.
+- Note that formatting will cause DATA LOSS on your hard drive.
+If you need the data, then EaseUS Data Recovery Wizard is necessary.

-On the device manager or the disk management on your computer, if your external hard drive shows as RAW or Unallocated, it means you need to format your hard drive.
+In Device Manager or Disk Management on your computer, if your external hard drive shows as RAW or Unallocated, it means you need to format your hard drive.

 Step 1.
 Connect the Seagate external hard drive to your PC and open Disk Management.